 While the MEXT scholarship is geared more towards graduate studies at the University of Tokyo, there is an option for undergraduate level students as well.

 In order to attend the University of Tokyo on the MEXT scholarship, the student must first attend a preparatory school designated by MEXT to take one year of intensive Japanese-language and other necessary prerequisite courses.
 At the end of that year, MEXT will administer an exam for these students.
 Depending on these exam results and other preliminary screenings, MEXT will decide which university’s entrance exam the student should take.
-If successfully admitted, the student will receive funding by the MEXT scholarship.
+If successfully admitted, the student will receive funding from the MEXT scholarship.

-This pool includes students of Master’s, Doctorate and Professional Degree Programs (regular graduate student) or graduate international research programs.
+This pool includes students of Master’s, Doctorate, and Professional Degree Programs (regular graduate student) or graduate international research programs.
 The University of Tokyo offers a wider range of application methods and scholarships for these graduate-level students.

-The eligibility criteria requires applicants to have a Grade Point 2.30 (out of 3.00) in two of their most recent years of study, and they are expected to maintain this standard through the course of their funded studies at the University of Tokyo.
+The eligibility criteria require applicants to have a Grade Point 2.30 (out of 3.00) in two of their most recent years of study, and they are expected to maintain this standard through the course of their funded studies at the University of Tokyo.

-Additionally, the language criteria states that applicants must have a English proficiency test score above or equivalent to B2 on the Common European Framework of Reference for Languages (CEFR) scale, have had completed an educational program whose primary language of instruction is English, OR have a Japanese Language Proficiency Test (JLPT) with a score of N2 or higher.
+Additionally, the language criteria states that applicants must have an English proficiency test score above or equivalent to B2 on the Common European Framework of Reference for Languages (CEFR) scale, have had completed an educational program whose primary language of instruction is English, OR have a Japanese Language Proficiency Test (JLPT) with a score of N2 or higher.

 There are also nationality criteria to keep in mind, which requires the applicant to be a national of a country that has diplomatic relations with Japan.
 Furthermore, the University of Tokyo’s website states under the MEXT scholarship page that MEXT requires 75% or more of all nominees be of the specified priority nationalities.